RSE-Sheffield/RSE-Sheffield.github.io/pages/training/programming/index.md

 We’ve compiled a list of resources for learning Python from scratch.

 *   On-line interactive lessons
-    *   [Learn Python website](https://www.learnpython.org/) teaches python concepts from the ground up along with code examples that you can run right from your browser.
+    *   [Learn Python website](https://www.learnpython.org/) teaches Python concepts from the ground up along with code examples that you can run right from your browser.
 *   Books
     *   [Automate the boring stuff](https://automatetheboringstuff.com/) teaches Python through a series of practical examples for automating your workflow.
 The book is available for free on-line.
 *   Code along youtube video courses